softwareprince/egon-browser/browser/ui/views/brave_ads/overview.md

 This document is an overview of notification ad popup concepts, terminology, and architecture.
 The target audience is engineers using or working on notification ads.

-For more details about the Chromium UI Platform, see [overview.md].
+For more details about the EgonBrowser UI Platform, see [overview.md].

 ## Notification Ad Popup